Canadian Cancer Society

 Finances

-CCS has donations of $108.3m in F2021.
-This is a 34% decrease from $165.5m in consolidated donations in F2020.
-The charity received $33m in government funding, representing 21% of total revenues.
-Administrative costs are 7% of revenues (less investment income) and fundraising costs are 38% of donations.
-This results in total overhead spending of 45%.
-For every dollar donated, 55 cents go to the cause.
-This is outside of Ci’s reasonable range for overhead spending.
-CCS has been outside of this range since Ci's first analysis in 2013.
+Administrative costs are 5% of revenues (less investment income), and fundraising costs are 36% of donations.
+This results in total overhead spending of 41%.
+For every dollar donated, 59 cents go to the cause.
+This falls outside Ci's reasonable range for overhead spending.

-In F2020, the charity paid external fundraisers $1.5m to raise $9.6m in donations.
-In other words, it costs Canadian Cancer Society 15 cents to raise a dollar through external fundraisers.
+In F2025, the charity paid external fundraisers $295k to raise $6.9m in donations.
+This means it cost Canadian Cancer Society 4 cents to raise a dollar through external fundraisers.

 This charity report is an update that has been sent to Canadian Cancer Society for review.
 Changes and edits may be forthcoming.